Geospatial Analytics

 Program structure

-As you begin the online master’s in data science and analytics, you’ll start with a rigorous 19 credit-hour core before proceeding onto the concentrated focus of the geospatial analytics emphasis area (nine credit hours).
-You’ll then get additional hands-on experience through a case study (three credit hours) and a capstone project (three credit hours).
+As you begin the online master’s in geospatial analytics, you’ll start with a rigorous 16 credit-hour core.
+Then, you'll proceed onto the concentrated focus of the geospatial analytics emphasis area (nine credit hours).
+After, you'll get additional hands-on experience through a case study (two credit hours) and a capstone project (three credit hours).

 All courses are held online in eight-week modules using a semester structure, allowing you to complete the program in about two years.
-Additionally, you have the opportunity to attend an optional, on-campus Data Science Week in the spring, where you can collaborate with and gain real-world insights from our faculty members and partnering industry professionals.
+Additionally, you have the opportunity to attend an optional, on-campus Data Science Week in the spring.
+There you can collaborate with and gain real-world insights from our faculty members and partnering industry professionals.

-During the core sequence, you’ll develop a strong foundation in all data science and analytics principles, including its statistical formulas and methods for accessing, cleansing, modeling, analyzing and visualizing data.
+During the core sequence, you’ll develop a strong foundation in all data science and analytics principles.
+This includes its statistical formulas and methods for accessing, cleansing, modeling, analyzing and visualizing data.
 You’ll further learn about the design, management and function of database systems, ethics for various industries and settings, data collection and storage security and applied machine learning and modeling.

-As the culmination of the online master’s in data science and analytics program, you’ll participate in an eight-week group case study during the summer semester.
-This session paves the way in terms of practice and reinforcement for your capstone project.
+As the culmination of the online master’s in data science and analytics program, you’ll participate in a team case study project.
+This experience paves the way in terms of practice and reinforcement for your team capstone project.

 • Spatial and geostatistical analysis, including common concerns with using, implementing and assessing spatial data